datatrail-jhu/07_dataviz/manuscript/06_datatables.md

 o) when summarizing the samples in a data set
 o) when displaying a few of the top results from an analysis
 o) when trying to display information across a few different variables for a few people
-o) when summarizin a few metrics about the samples in a study
+o) when summarizing a few metrics about the samples in a study

 {choose-answers:4}